What is VPN Split Tunneling?

 Frequently Asked Questions

-What is the difference between a VPN and a VPN tunnel?
+What is the difference between full tunnel and split tunnel VPN?

 Author: Tibor Moes